The Atheist Bible, CC-BY Fabian M. Suchanek

 A Reason for Life

-One of the factors that contribute to a healthy life is the conviction that one’s life has a purpose156.
+One of the factors that contributes to a healthy life is the conviction that one’s life has purpose247.

 As it so happens, all major religions can provide such a purpose for life.
-Religion tells us why we exist, what is our purpose of life, and what we should do with our lives.
-This can be very reassuring.
-It gives us a place in this universe, and a direction to follow.
-It allows people to literally live a purposeful life.
+Religion tells us why we exist and what we should do with our lives.
 Devout believers have no existential questions to worry about, and thus suffer less from existential angst2.
+Even negative life events can be given meaning and purpose through religion, and finding such meaning is directly linked to better mental health13.

-We have previously complained that religious dogmata do not really provide an answer to the great questions of life, because they just shift the question from us to the deity.
+We have previously complained that religious dogmata do not really provide an answer to the great questions of life because they simply shift the question from us to the deity.
 For example, a believer may say that she exists because God exists, but she cannot tell us why God exists.
-However, God’s existence is not a very essential question for people.
-The existence of a god is a philosophical, meta-physical, supernatural, out-of-this-world conundrum.
-People can live their lives without worrying why God exists.
-They can also accept that they cannot understand why God exists, because he is supernatural.
-Their own existence, however, is a very tangible experience for them.
-It is very important for them to know why they are there.
-By answering the question about their own existence at the expense of neglecting the question about God’s existence, the religion answers the question that is more essential for people.
+However , God’s existence is not a very essential question for people: It is a philosophical, meta-physical, supernatural, out-of-this-world conundrum.
+People can live their lives very well without worrying why God exists, simply by accepting that he is supernatural.
+Their own existence, however, is a very tangible experience for them .
+It is very important for them to know why they are here.
+By answering the question about an individual’s existence at the expense of neglecting the question about God’s existence, religion answers the question that is more essential for people.

 He who has a why to live for can bear almost any how.